Nanocell-Lab/CAFPdb/README.md

 ## 01 Database Properties

-Analysis perform with the python libraries pandas, altair, Biopython, and Propy3 (https://pypi.org/project/propy3)
+Analysis performed with the Python libraries Pandas, Altair, Biopython, and Propy3 (https://pypi.org/project/propy3)

-## 02 Similarity Comparison against SwissProt Database
+## 02 Similarity Comparison against Swiss-Prot Database

-The similarity analyzes eas performed with Diamond to find the similarity against SwissProt Database 2021.4
+The similarity analyzes was performed with Diamond to find the similarity against SwissProt Database 2021.4

 ## 03 Clustering and Analysis